 SABRA AND SHATILA MASSACRE

-Posted by GPD on April 4, 2012, With 0 Reads, Filed under Americas, Britain United Kingdom, Europe, Israel, Life, Middle East, Palestine, Syria, World.
+Posted by GPD on April 4, 2012, With 0 Reads, Filed under Americas, Europe, Life, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.